jumptoast/beginner-game-dev/README.md

 ## Instructions

 - Click the green button that says "Code" then click "Download Zip"
-- Unzip and then click game.html, your game should open in your browser
+- Unzip and then click index.html, your game should open in your browser
 - You can look at previous versions of the game in the versions/ directory

 ## Have a question?

-Create a new issue here,
+Create a new issue here and I'll try to get back to you as soon as I can!
 https://github.com/jumptoast/beginner-game-dev/issues

-We will be using issues as a question/answer forum!
+We will be using github issues as a question/answer forum!

 Enjoy! 😃